RafiansyahDS/Dynapi/README.md

 - **Method**: Any
 - **Path**: Any
-- **Description**: Handles dynamic API requests that do not match any of the predefined endpoints.
+- **Description**: Handles dynamic API requests that do not match any of the predefined endpoints, checks the database for dynamic path then return the json match with the path.
 - **Response**: JSON object with the result of the dynamic API request.

 ## Getting Started